Can Large Language Models Capture Dissenting Human Voices?: Related Works

-Driven by the success of LLMs for in-context task understanding \citep{brown2020language}, they have further been developed to follow natural language instructions \cite{mishra2022cross, ouyang2022training, chung2022scaling}.
-Instruction-following LLMs are fine-tuned with various tasks and are expected to generalize well on a zero-shot setting \cite{zhao2023survey}.
-For example, InstructGPT is fine-tuned using reinforcement learning with human feedback to produce responses that align with human values \cite{ouyang2022training}.
-Despite such efforts, \citealp{santurkar2023whose} found misalignments in LLMs; models exhibited left-leaning tendencies and excluded demographic groups in public opinion polls.
+LLMs have demonstrated the ability to follow examples provided in-context \citep{brown2020language} and have further been developed to follow natural language instructions \cite{mishra2022cross, ouyang2022training, chung2022scaling}.
+Instruction-following LLMs are fine-tuned with various tasks and are expected to generalize well to tasks the model was not trained on \cite{zhao2023survey}.
+For example, GPT-3 is fine-tuned using reinforcement learning with human feedback to produce responses that align with human values \cite{ouyang2022training}.
+Despite such efforts, \citealp{santurkar2023whose} identified that LLMs capture only a single perspective, exhibiting left-leaning tendencies and excluded demographic groups.
+Here, we study whether LLMs appropriately reflect a diversity of viewpoints in the NLI task setting.